wang-q/App-Anchr/doc/model_organisms.md

 ## PacBio specific tools

-PacBio is switching its data format from `hdf5` to `bam`, but at now (early 2017) the majority of public available PacBio data are still in formats of `.bax.h5` or `.hdf5.gz`.
-For dealing with these files, PacBio releases some tools which can be installed by a specific tool, named `pitchfork`.
+PacBio is switching its data format from `hdf5` to `bam`, but at now (early 2017) the majority of public available PacBio data are still in formats of `.bax.h5` or `hdf5.tgz`.
+For dealing with these files, PacBio releases some tools which can be installed by another specific tool, named `pitchfork`.

-*Can* be compiled under macOS with Homebrew.
+Their tools *can* be compiled under macOS with Homebrew.

 * Install some third party tools